Photography is about a lot of little things coming together to make a great image.

 The best camera for food photography is one that you know how to use and can fully control.

-I have lost track of how many times I have I’ve heard creatives tell me that they were given an expensive camera as a gift and they were too overwhelmed to work out how to use it!
+I have lost track of how many times I have I’ve heard creatives tell me that they were given an expensive camera as a gift.
+They were too overwhelmed to work out how to use it!
 We all know what happens then right?….No images are created!

-It might sound like a super obvious thing to say but it is so true that knowing technical aspects of photography is what is going to make the difference to your work.
+It might sound like a super obvious thing to say but it is so true.
+Knowing the technical aspects of photography is what is going to make the difference to your work.

 One You Can Afford